mouseless/baked/docs/features/README.md

 > :warning:
 >
 > If the configurations in other features you add conflict with the
-> configurations in the base feature, the base feature configurations will be
+> configurations in the base feature, the base features may not work as
-> overridden.
-In this case, the base features may not work as desired.
+> expected.